We believe Ethereum is a once-in-a-generation asset that will power the future of finance and the internet (Web3).

 Since then, Ethereum’s market cap has skyrocketed to a multi-billion-dollar protocol and has the most user activity of any decentralized network.
 It’s also the dominant smart contract platform and backbone for unparalleled innovation, such as non-fungible tokens (NFTs) and decentralized finance (DeFi).

 In December 2021, Ether Capital became the first public company in the world to stake a significant amount of Ether to generate an attractive yield.
 As we continue building out our operating business, we are focused on a lean cost structure, staking more of our Ether balance (approx. 95% of our portfolio) and accruing a strong net yield by helping secure the Ethereum protocol.

-Ethereum is a leading smart contract blockchain that settles millions of dollars in transactions per day.
-We believe the majority of network activity, applications and tokenization will continue to take place on Ethereum, which is why Ether Capital is committed to supporting the development of key financial infrastructure.
+Ethereum is a leading smart contract blockchain that settles millions-of-dollars’ in transactions per day.
+We believe the majority of network activity, applications and tokenization will continue to take place on protocol, which is why Ether Capital is committed to supporting the development of this key financial infrastructure.

 Ether Capital’s three-pronged business strategy includes:

 - Continue to grow its asset base and be a net accumulator of Ether.